HackmaniaGX/itag-dataset-gathering/src/README.md

 # Healthcare Claims & Patient Data Analysis for Fraud, Waste, and Abuse (FWA) Detection

+> **Note:**
+This repository contains notebooks and resources for analyzing Healthcare Fraud, Waste, and Abuse (FWA) using various approaches, including initial analysis, graph-based methods, and machine learning techniques.

 ## Introduction

 This project aims to analyze healthcare claims data to identify potential Fraud, Waste, and Abuse (FWA) patterns.
 Using synthetic datasets generated via Synthea, we perform exploratory data analysis, feature engineering, anomaly detection, and visualization to uncover suspicious behaviors from patient, provider, and claims perspectives.